Advertisement

 Check Current Status

-City of Mesa Housing Authority currently has 9 open waiting lists (Emergency Rehabilitation, Emergency Rehabilitation Program, Emergency Rehabilitation Program / Homeowner Rehab, Other, Security Deposit and Utility Deposit Program, Security and Utility Deposit Assistance, Security and Utility Deposit Assistance Program, Security and Utility Deposit Assistance Programs, other).
+City of Mesa Housing Authority currently has 15 open waiting lists (Emergency Rehabilitation, Emergency Rehabilitation / Homeowner Rehab Program, Emergency Rehabilitation Program, Emergency Rehabilitation Program / Homeowner Rehab, Homeowner Rehab, Other, Other Assistance Program, Security Deposit and Utility Deposit Program, Security and Utility Deposit, Security and Utility Deposit Assistance, Security and Utility Deposit Assistance Program, Security and Utility Deposit Assistance Programs, Security and Utility Deposit Program, Security/Utility Deposit Assistance, other).
 Application windows can close with little notice, so apply as soon as possible.

 2